-I recommend that the District be allowed to determine where new magnet schools should be located and, at least in the short run, allowed to continue schools that appear to be highly unlikely to be successful magnets to continue.
+I recommend that the District be allowed to determine where new magnet schools should be located and, at least in the short run, allowed to continue schools and programs as magnets that appear to be highly unlikely to be successful magnets.
 See discussion of Objection Four.